open-cognition/ai-mri/README.md

 ---

 **Research Ethics**: This framework is designed for academic research and educational purposes.
+All research applications should adhere to appropriate ethical guidelines and institutional review processes.